judycurie/judy/docs/assignments/week10.md

 - can make 3 wires hot

-- optionally can connect air pump and pressure sensor (in case of the meachanical acturtor failure, can use )
+- optionally can connect air pump and pressure sensor (in case of the mechanical actuator failure, can use )

 **I realized that for the control of the direction the design requires the H-Bridge.**